marguerite/diagnose/README.md

-## Diagnose tools for openSUSE ##
+## Diagnostic tools for openSUSE ##

-This project aims to collect the diagnose tools I wrote to help openSUSE freshmen to report issues on forum.
+This project aims to collect the diagnostic tools I wrote to help openSUSE freshmen to report issues on forum.
-All written in ruby and can be natively ran on openSUSE.

 It includes: